Commonwealth of Virginia

 - any other suspicious, unusual, or unnatural death.

 When an autopsy is required, it is conducted in one of four district offices: Manassas, Norfolk, Richmond or Roanoke.
-Each district is staffed by board certified forensic pathologists, death investigators, clerical and morgue personnel.
+Each district is staffed with Assistant Chief Medical Examiners who are board certified forensic pathologists, medicolegal death investigators, administrative and morgue personnel.
 The Chief Medical Examiner, Dr. William T. Gormley, is responsible for the overall operation of the state’s medical examiner system.

-Virginia’s medical examiners and forensic pathologists are committed to public safety and to public health.
-To promote public safety, they testify to their findings in civil and criminal courts throughout the Commonwealth.
-They advance public health through their investigations of deaths that present a hazard to Virginia’s citizens, such as emerging infections and bioterrorism.
-Public health is also supported through a well-established surveillance and fatality review program, one of a few forensic epidemiology units in the nation.
-The State Child Fatality Review Team, as well as maternal mortality review and intimate partner homicide surveillance projects, are all located within the OCME.
-In 2002, Virginia became a demonstration site for the National Violent Death Reporting System.
+The Office of the Chief Medical Examiner (OCME) is committed to public safety and to public health.
+To promote public safety, OCME staff members testify to their findings in civil and criminal courts throughout the Commonwealth.
+The OCME advance public health through its investigations of deaths that present a hazard to Virginia’s citizens, such as emerging infections and bioterrorism.
+Public health is also supported through a well-established surveillance and fatality review program.
+The surveillance and fatality review program includes the State Child Fatality Review Team, the Maternal Mortality Review Team as well as family and intimate partner homicide surveillance projects and other surveillance programs.